 How Far Can You Go by Electric Vehicles?

-Generally a BEV owner home is the primary place for recharging.
-But restaurants, office buildings and ‘gas’ stations are becoming a better place for recharging.
+Generally, a BEV owner home is the primary place for recharging.
+But restaurants, office buildings, and ‘gas’ stations are becoming a better place for recharging.
 It will be a rapid charging stations roadside.
-These include ‘AC level 2’ charging stations which use a larger 240 volt AC plug for a faster between 3 to 6 hour charge and ‘DC fast charging,’ which can re-power a vehicle in as little as 20 to 40-minutes.
-If this type of charging facility installs more on roadside, then user of BEV will increase.
+These include ‘AC level 2’ charging stations which use a larger 240 volt AC plug for a faster between 3 to 6-hour charge and ‘DC fast charging,’ which can re-power a vehicle in as little as 20 to 40-minutes.
+If this type of charging facility installs more on the roadside, then the user of BEV will increase.